Philosophy Department Graduate Student Handbook

 Logic Requirement

 All Ph.D. students must demonstrate an understanding of the elements of symbolic logic, either by taking PHIL 5100 (Logic I), or by taking a departmentally administered logic exam.
-Students taking PHIL 5100 must earn a grade of B or higher to satisfy the requirement.
-Students preparing for the qualifying exam without having taken PHIL 5100 should become familiar with the following formal logical theories:

 Language Requirement

-Accelerated Master's Programs
+Accelerated Master's Program

 The accelerated master's program in philosophy allows academically strong philosophy majors presently enrolled in Fordham College Rose Hill or Fordham College Lincoln Center to attain both a Bachelor’s degree and a Master’s degree in philosophy in five years.
 Courses on the graduate level begin before completing the B.A., enriching the undergraduate departmental experience and serving to distinguish graduation transcripts.
-The accelerated master's program offers financial aid to a certain extent, since by double-counting three graduate courses, the M.A. total tuition bill is less than it would have been otherwise.
-Please consult the GSAS Accelerated Master's Programs page for more information.
+The accelerated master's program offers financial aid to a certain extent, since, by double-counting three graduate courses, the M.A. total tuition bill is less than it would have been otherwise.
+Please consult the the GSAS Accelerated Master's Program page for more information.

-Admission to the Program
+Admission to the Accelerated Master's Program

 The program is available to philosophy majors who have a cumulative 3.2 overall grade point average or above and at least a 3.5 in philosophy after five semesters of work in the College.
 Students who qualify will receive a description of the program and an invitation to apply from the Chair or Associate Chair of the department after grades for the Fall Semester (Junior Year) have been posted and before registration for Fall Semester (Senior Year) begins.
 In the Spring Semester of junior year, students interested in the early admission program will be required to formally indicate their desire to matriculate by filling out an application to the graduate program and submitting it to the Graduate School Admissions Office.
 Certain special conditions apply to these applicants:

-• Two letters of recommendation are required.
+• Two letters of recommendation are required

-• The application fee is waived.
+• The application fee is waived

-Degree Requirements
+Accelerated Master's Degree Requirements

 Registering for Graduation